TazkiyaTech/XCTestExtensions/README.md

 * [XCUIElement.assertExistence(timeout:)](Sources/XCTestExtensions/XCUIElementExtension.swift) – Asserts that the receiving element's `exists` property is `true` as a nicer alternative to writing `XCTAssertTrue(myElement.waitForExistence(timeout: 1))`.
 Instead, you can write `myElement.assertExistence(timeout: 1)`.
 * [XCUIElement.assertNonExistence()](Sources/XCTestExtensions/XCUIElementExtension.swift) – Asserts that the receiving element's `exists` property is `false` as a nicer alternative to writing `XCTAssertFalse(myElement.exists)`.
 Instead, you can write `myElement.assertNonExistence()`.
 * [XCUIElement.assertNonExistence(timeout:)](Sources/XCTestExtensions/XCUIElementExtension.swift) – Asserts that the receiving element's `exists` property is `false` as a nicer alternative to writing `XCTAssertTrue(myElement.waitForNonExistence(timeout: 1))`.
 Instead, you can write `myElement.assertNonExistence(timeout: 1)`.
 * [XCUIElementQuery.assertCount(count:)](Sources/XCTestExtensions/XCUIElementQueryExtension.swift) – Asserts that the receiving element's `count` property matches a given value as a nicer alternative to writing `XCTAssertEqual(1, myElementQuery.count)`.
-Instead, you can write `myElementQuery.assertCount(count: 1)`.
+Instead, you can write `myElementQuery.assertCount(1)`.
 * [XCUIScreenshotProviding.saveScreenshot(to:named:)](Sources/XCTestExtensions/XCUIScreenshotProvidingExtension.swift) – Saves a screenshot of the receiving element's current visual state to the given `XCTActivity` instance.
-So, in your test method, you can simply write `myElement.saveScreenshot(to: self, named: "my_screenshot")`.
+So, in your test methods, you can simply write `myElement.saveScreenshot(to: self, named: "my_screenshot")`.

 ## Installation